How to Optimize Images for Mobile Menus: A Business Owner's Guide

 Core Web Vitals (LCP) Under 2.5s Improves user experience and SEO

-Scaling images properly improves performance, enhances user experience, and drives better results for mobile menus.
+Optimizing images properly improves your website's speed, enhances customer experience, and drives better results for mobile menus.

 Screen Sizes and Aspect Ratios